pubsubdb/pubsubdb/docs/architecture.md

 <img src="./img/architecture/eai.png" alt="Mediate Duplexed Calls with EAI" style="max-width: 680px;max-height:300px;width:580px;">

 ### Orchestrate through Emergent State
-The Distributed Event Bus implicitly manages process orchestration (collation, aggregation, inter-flow coordination, etc) by using a quorum of connected clients to act as a stand-in for the central server.
+PubSubDB implicitly manages process orchestration (collation, aggregation, inter-flow coordination, etc) by using a quorum of connected clients to act as a stand-in for the central server.
 Process state is implicitly generated by the quorum without any single client being aware of the uber-process.
 This is facilitated via a [multi-digit collation key](../services/collator/README.md) that represents the state of all activities in a running flow.
 As each connected client processes its single ECA unit of execution, the backend data store (Redis) will return long integers that trigger fan-in resolution without the performance overhead of a central orchestrating server.

 <img src="./img/architecture/quorum.png" alt="Orchestrate through Emergent State" style="max-width: 280px;max-height:300px;width:280px;">